PeterTian96/probability-and-inference-portfolio-tian-zhengqi/01-roulette-simulation/Writeup.md

 <p>
-  This loop allow us have a data set include 1000 plays’ runing times.
+  This loop allows us have a data set including 1000 plays’ running times.
 To get the estimate avage ruing time, We can use mean function to find the average number:
 </p>

       mean(running_time)